 The next morning Darci struggled to get the office up and running.
 The staleness of the long cold winter wrapped itself around the furniture like an invisible blanket, while the recent rain enhanced the musty odor.
 She fanned the curtains, anxious to dig into a thorough "spring cleaning" regimen.
 But it would have to wait, as more campers would be arriving in two days and Ryker was in a frenzy.
 She wanted to tell him what she saw the night before, but he was on the phone.

 She wiped dank mold from the credenza while dusting the typewriter keys with her free hand.
-"Difficulties will plague you at work today.
-Though challenging, try to remain optimistic and the stars will shift in your favor," she remembered from reading her horoscope the night before.
+Difficulties will plague you at work today.
+Though challenging, try to remain optimistic and the stars will shift in your favor, she remembered from reading her horoscope the night before.
 "I need to find out his birth date," she muttered, tapping her fingernail against her teeth.

 Darci jerked her head around as the cabin door slammed and Brynn Burns brushed mindlessly past her.